A list of the best open source and commercial Data Warehousing Tools and Techniques:

 Data warehouse, also known as DWH is a system that is used for reporting and data analysis.
 It is considered to be the core of business intelligence (BI) as all the analytical sources revolve around the data warehouse.

-DWH is a central repository that stores current as well as historical data in one place.
-It contains integrated data from different sources and is used to prepare analytical reports which further get distributed to knowledge workers in the enterprise.
+DWH is a central repository that stores current as well as historical data at one place.
+It contains integrated data from different sources and is used to prepare analytical reports which further get distributed to the knowledge workers in the enterprise.

 Data warehouses that operate on typical Extract, Transform, Load (ETL) methodology use staging database, integration layers and access layers to carry out their functions.
 Staging databases store raw data coming from each data source and the integrating layer integrates it.

 The integrated data is further arranged into hierarchical structures called dimensions.
 The cataloged data is made available to the managers and professionals for carrying out activities like data mining, market research, and decision support.

 So far we have discussed data warehouse in detail, let us now move on to another extremely interesting question

 Which are the most popular data warehouse tools that are available in the market and how to choose one?

 The data warehouse is the future of every company.
 Hence before picking up a final tool, one should make sure that the tool is capable of meeting the growth and comprehensive requirements of the organization in the present as well as in the future.

 - Top Pick of 10 Data Warehouse Tools